Functions

 REMARK

-There is a (subtle) difference between color.adjust()
+There is a (subtle) difference between color.adjust(), color.scale() and color:change().

 We refer to the official sass:color module documentation (opens new window) for an in-depth explanation.